abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ```
 ![image](https://user-images.githubusercontent.com/120498080/215343915-f694c0b9-a321-42b8-8b32-58d10b1d9d18.png)

-- **NOTE** If the salck values are not changing then delete the genetered `.def` file under synthesis and run again.
+- **NOTE** If the salck values are not changing then delete the genetered `.v` file under synthesis and run again.

 #### Error we got in running synthesis after doing the changes
-- Solution is to delete `.def` file under synthesis and run again.
+- Solution is to delete `.v` file under synthesis and run again.
 ![image](https://user-images.githubusercontent.com/120498080/215315495-c2118ccd-1307-44ee-87e2-bc673df827dc.png)

 #### All commands to run in openlane